 - CT angiography/carotid ultrasound may demonstrate dissection of the carotid artery.

-Pharmacological testing can help to confirm the diagnosis and identify if the lesion is preganglionic or postganglionic:
+Pharmacological testing can help to confirm the diagnosis and identify if the lesion is preganglionic or postganglionic :

 - Cocaine eye drops will normally cause dilatation of the pupil but there is no response in Horner's syndrome.
 Cocaine inhibits the reuptake of noradrenaline (norepinephrine) but this requires an intact sympathetic system.
-Cocaine drops can confirm the diagnosis but does not localise the lesion.
+Cocaine drops can confirm the diagnosis but do not localise the lesion.
 Their use was universal in the past but has been superseded by the newer agents below.

 - Apraclonidine is an alternative to cocaine.
 It has little effect on a normal pupil but causes dilation of a pupil affected by Horner's syndrome.